15 Ways to Prepare Your Garden for the Fall Season Transition

 7. Water and Nourish the Soil

-After cleaning and clearing, give your garden beds a good watering to settle the soil and help any remaining plants recover.
+After cleaning and clearing, water your garden beds well to settle the soil and help any remaining plants recover.

-If you plan to add new plants for the fall season, consider mixing in some compost or organic fertilizer to nourish the soil.
+If you plan to add new plants for the fall season, consider adding compost or organic fertilizer to nourish the soil.

 yellow black-eyed Susans and sunflowers